unadlib/fronts/README.md

 2. Set up `site.json` and `webpack.config.js` in the projects

-We define `app1` as a parent micro frontend and it depends on the `app2` micro frontend.
+We define `app1` as a parent micro frontend and it depends on `app2`.

 `app1/site.json`: